Review: SilverKris Lounge Manila (MNL)

 Food buffet

 The food at the SilverKris Lounges consists only of a single buffet tucked into an interior corner just past the reception area.
-Here, there are only four hot dishes and a soup on offer, alongside a variety of cold snacks.
-For one, I was unimpressed by the barebones selection of Filipino dishes and the lack of anything Singaporean.
+During my visit, only four hot dishes and a soup were catered, alongside a variety of cold snacks.
+For one, I was deeply unimpressed by the barebones selection of Filipino dishes and the lack of anything remotely Singaporean.

-Curiously, the SilverKris Lounge is catered by the PAGSS Lounge, which probably explains the bland and uninspiring choice of food.
-I managed to sample a bit of the food and thought the selection and taste to be disappointing, though I’ll let the pictures speak for themselves.
+It is perhaps no surprise that the SilverKris Lounge is catered by the PAGSS Lounge.
+I managed to sample a bit of the food and thought the selection and taste to be bland, uninspiring, and frankly disappointing.
+For one, I think the Cathay Pacific Lounge next door is leagues ahead.
+Regardless, I’ll let the pictures speak for themselves.

 Drinks